Genusbiz/docs/developers/defining-the-application-model/forms/views/desktop-controls/tabular-controls/grid.md

 To simplify the definition of a Grid, it handles certain events specially.

 Events with the **On Activate** event type handles double clicking or pressing enter in the grid.
-Often you want these events to open the item in a new window, but to also enable the Open in a new window menu, you are required to define the **On** **Menu Item Click** event type with the **Open in a new window** <span style="FONT-WEIGHT: normal">menu setting as well<span style="FONT-WEIGHT: normal">.
+Often you want these events to open the item in a new window, but to also enable the Open in a new window menu, you are required to define the **On** **Menu Item Click** event type with the **Open in a new window** menu setting as well.

-<span style="FONT-WEIGHT: normal">To simplify the setup, the combination of the **On Menu Item Click** <span style="FONT-WEIGHT: normal">event type and the **Open in a new window** <span style="FONT-WEIGHT: normal">menu setting is therefore also triggered by double clicking and pressing enter in the grid, as long as there are no events with the **On Activate** <span style="FONT-WEIGHT: normal"><span style="FONT-WEIGHT: normal"><span style="FONT-WEIGHT: normal"><span style="FONT-WEIGHT: normal">event type defined.
+To simplify the setup, the combination of the **On Menu Item Click** event type and the **Open in a new window** menu setting is therefore also triggered by double clicking and pressing enter in the grid, as long as there are no events with the **On Activate** event type defined.